UPDATE: European Union –Tracing Working Documents

 The Council of the European Union documents register is perhaps the easiest source of C, COM, JOIN or SEC/SWD documents that are in the public domain.
 The full text of all SEC documents released for public scrutiny is available in PDF format.
 The register also includes agendas of meetings, draft conclusions of Council meetings and a wide range of other documents, but a large proportion of these are not available in full text because of rules on secrecy.
 Searching can be problematic as all documents are given a new reference when added to the register.

-COM documents since 1999 are available in full text on Eur-Lex, together with the versions published in the C series of the Official Journal.
+COM documents are available in full text on Eur-Lex, together with the versions published in the C series of the Official Journal.
+Early texts have been digitised from printed versions and some collections may be incomplete.
+English texts can be searched back to 1973; collections in other languages cover the period of the relevant country’s membership of the European Community.
 Bibliographic details are available for all documents published in the Official Journal since 1958, although earlier documents are not available in English.
-To search, choose EU law and related documents and select the file category Preparatory acts.
+To search, select the heading Preparatory documents in the section EU law.
 COM and SWD documents normally appear on Eur-Lex within two or three days of their adoption by the Commission.

 The European Documentation Centre of Mannheim University in Germany has for many years led the field in providing help with online sources of European information.
-Its Virtual Fulltext Library has compiled searchable lists of available documents in various categories, which makes searching far more straightforward.
+Its ArchiDok project archives electronic full text documents published by various EU institutions, concentrating on working papers, reports, studies and grey literature.